GMC Airbag Light On: Symptoms, Causes, & Troubleshooting

 What does the airbag / SRS light mean on a GMC?

-The Airbag System or Self Restraint System (SRS) is a safety feature on every vehicle.
+The airbag system or Self Restraint System (SRS) is a safety feature for every vehicle.
 The warning light means there’s a problem with the airbag system, which disables the airbags from deploying in the event of a car crash.
 It can be caused by a faulty clock spring, worn or torn wiring, faulty airbag control module deployed airbag, and many more, which will be discussed below.
 You must not disregard the airbag warning light and instead get it fixed promptly.
 Ignoring this crucial warning could result in severe injuries to both you and your passengers in the event of an accident.

 Can You Drive Your GMC with Airbag Light On?